AYMAN-CHAREF/Deploying-a-deep-learning-model-with-Docker/README.md

 # Deep Learning Model Deployment with Docker

 ## Description
-In this lab, I successfully deployed a deep learning object detection application using Docker.
+In this project, I successfully deployed a deep learning object detection application using Docker.
 I packaged the FastAPI-based application along with a YOLOv3-tiny model and containerized it for production deployment.
 The model has now moved out of the Jupyter notebook environment and is exposed to external traffic, just like real-world applications!

 ## Project Overview
 This project demonstrates the complete pipeline of deploying a machine learning model from development to production using Docker containerization.
 The application provides object detection capabilities through a FastAPI web service that can handle external requests.